matthew0241/CPlayersGuide/Master Syntax List.md

 char aLetter = 'a';
 ```

-Integer and conversion to literals (everything smaller than an int type is automatically literal)
+Integer and conversion to literals
+- Everything smaller than an int type is automatically literal
 ```cs
 ulong aVeryBigNumber = 1_000_000_000_000U; // U signifies it is unsigned and must be uint or ulong aVeryBigNumber = 1_000_000_000_000L; // L signifies it is the long literal and must be long or ulong